HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v4.10/servers/set-hpovserverpower.md

 ﻿---
-description: [DEPRECATED] Set the power state of a server.
+description: "[DEPRECATED] Set the power state of a server."
 ---

 # Set-HPOVServerPower